aleszuin/docs/status.md

 ---

+#### September 2013

+Emoncms.org is on the latest emoncms master branch with timestore enabled.

 #### 16th March 2013

 Emoncms.org has just been upgraded to latest development branch of emoncms https://github.com/emoncms/emoncms/tree/dev, there are known issues with dashboard (fixed?) and multigraph which are being worked on, notice any other bugs please email me: trystanlea@openenergymonitor.org.
 If the accounts page is empty, try refreshing your browser cache.